 Yes.
 Here are some of the important ones.

 You must have been fully tax compliant in the four years previous to the claim.
 If you haven't already done so, you'll need to complete a Form 12 (for PAYE workers) and Form 11 (for the self-employed) in respect of each of the four years.
 You must also pay any outstanding taxes that are due.

 The Help-to-Buy scheme is for owner-occupiers only.
-You can't apply to the scheme as an investor or a landlord.
+You can't apply as an investor or a landlord.

 Revenue will confirm your application with the contractor that you are buying from, or your solicitor if you are building your own home.
 Solicitors and contractors need to be registered with Revenue for the Help-to-Buy scheme.

 If your new home is a self-build, it must be a qualifying residence and cannot be a building which was previously used, or suitable for use, as a dwelling.
 However, Revenue says that properties which have never been used as a dwelling and are now being converted for residential use may qualify.